sora-xor/sora-docs/src/kxor.md

 The overcollateralized 3% is distributed as follows:

 - 1% goes towards buying back and burning KEN, similar to other Kensetsu assets.
-- 1% is allocated for buying back and burning the Chameleon Token, a new token in the ecosystem.
+- 1% is allocated for buying back and burning the Chameleon Token, a new token in the ecosystem proposed by the community.
 - 1% is used to buy back and burn TBCD, further stabilizing the token’s value

 ## Integration with [PUSSY Tokens](/pussy.md)